OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 [w] Word
 ```

-This deletes the current word without affecting whitespace and enters insert
-mode to provide replacement text.

 ---

+This swaps the case of the entire sentence to title case.

 ![titles](https://jacoblambda.github.io/jacoblambda/ENGL3764/titles.svg)